EMIGRATION

 (WmB) Mary (Hicks) Eddison (1906–1996)), granddaughter of Elizabeth

-(Green) and Thomas Barcham of Paston, went to Australia after her husband
+(Green) and Thomas Barcham of Paston, went to

-(JnB) (Isabel) Imogen Fitzpatrick (b. about 1896),
+(JnB) (Isabel) Imogen Fitzpatrick (b.
+1925), daughter

-at Loretta Convent School in Nairobi.
-She married Roy Ballaam.
-Their three children were born in East Africa.
-Imogen and Roy emigrated to Australia in 1966.
+children were born in East Africa.
+Imogen and Roy emigrated to Australia in

 (BnB) Leonard